HOPE Regional Leadership Institute

 - Opportunities for Civic Engagement: Identify ways to participate in civic life, contribute to community solutions, and pursue public service pathways, including appointments to local boards and commissions.

-- Building Networks and Partnerships: Strengthen relationships among peers and with the broader HOPE network to foster collaboration, trust, and mutual support.
+- Building Networks and Partnerships: Strengthen relationships among peers and within the broader HOPE network to foster collaboration, trust, and mutual support.

 - Reflection & Application: Participate in guided debrief sessions to connect lessons learned, practice inclusive leadership, and translate knowledge into actionable strategies.